fraukecharms/terraform-sagemaker-apprunner/README.md

 # First Steps with Terraform

-Let's assume you have been through the "click-through experience" of creating the object detection demo in [this repo](https://github.com/fraukecharms/fastapi-sagemaker-compvision) at least once and you now want to automate part of the process.
-Specifically the first step of deploying the Sagemaker endpoint and the last step of creating an App Runner Service.
+Let's assume you have been through the "click-through experience" of creating the object detection demo in [this repo](https://github.com/fraukecharms/fastapi-sagemaker-compvision) at least once and you now want to automate part of the process with Terraform.
+Specifically, the first step of deploying the Sagemaker endpoint and the last step of creating an App Runner Service.
+It is possible to let Terraform create the IAM roles as well, but we will keep it simple here and reuse the ones we've already created manually.

-## Fill in The Template
+## Fill In the Template